mehrakartik/sma-crossover-strategy/README.md

 - You may use smaenv virtual environment to use the required packages:
 	./smaenv/bin/activate (Windows)
 	source smaenv/bin/activate (Linux/ Mac)
+- Download git from https://git-scm.com/download/win to use git from git bash/ CMD.

 1. Fork the repo. (not required now)
 2. Clone the repo into your local machine.
 Browse into your projects directory then: